-Figure 7 shows the performance results obtained by our proposal when the data, and thus the computation, is divided among the group of CPUcores and a GPU, the NVIDIA's GeForce Titan Black Z. In the applications where data transfers dominate the total time (Matrix Addition and Black-Scholes benchmarks) we can achieve a better performance by giving part of the computation to the group of CPU-cores.
+Figure 6 shows the performance results obtained by our proposal when the data, and thus the computation, is divided among the group of CPU-cores and a GPU, the NVIDIA's GeForce Titan Black Z. In the applications where data transfers dominate the total time (Matrix Addition and Black-Scholes benchmarks) we can achieve a better performance by giving part of the computation to the group of CPU-cores.
 Despite the computational power of the GPU accelerator, the computation division improves performance by reducing the time spent in data transfers to/from the GPU.

-When the computational load is high, such as in the matrix multiplication, and Black-Scholes_2048, the best performance is obtained doing the whole computation in the GPU.
+When the computational load is high, such as in the matrix multiplication and Black-Scholes\2048, the best performance is obtained doing the whole computation in the GPU.
 This is typical for this kind of programs that really suit the GPU computational model.
-For the Mandelbrot benchmark, we observe that the partition of the computation obtains marginally better performance results than the CUDA reference codes.
-This particular behaviour is because of the irregular workload of this benchmark.